vritansh/vritansh/README.md

 <h4>Welcome, dear reader!
 My name is Vritansh and I am a Data Scientist with a love for using data science and machine learning to solve problems that can help your business thrive.
 <br>
 On this page, you'll find some of my finest work - projects that showcase my skills, interests, and (hopefully) a bit of my personality.
-So go ahead and have a look around, and if you have any questions or just want to chat, feel free to reach out to me on LinkedIn at  or via email at https://www.linkedin.com/in/vritansh-k/ .</h4>
+So go ahead and have a look around, and if you have any questions or just want to chat, feel free to reach out to me on LinkedIn at https://www.linkedin.com/in/vritansh-k/ .</h4>